 3. long-distance calls

-He thinks about his latest trips to restaurant and decides to start eating more at home, perhaps picking up some cooking skills by trial and error, to cut down his restaurant eating costs, or doing some coupon shopping to reduce the bill, or getting better vacation deals etc.
+He thinks about his latest trips to the restaurant and decides to start eating more at home, perhaps picking up some cooking skills by trial and error, to cut down his restaurant eating costs, or doing some coupon shopping to reduce the bill, or getting better vacation deals, etc.

 The total of all essentials and non-essentials so far is now $1275.00.

 Debt Elimination, Charity, and Savings